steffenpedersen/beer-collection/README.md

 ### TypeScript

-I could have chose to use TypeScript, but it would maybe be too much setup for such a small application.
+As I mentioned before, this project is not that big.
+But if we knew, that this application would scale up, it could be beneficial to use TypeScript.
+It gives the option of static typing and I have often seen great support of code completion and IntelliSense.

 ### Styling

-I haven't paid that much attention to styling of the application.
-I have made a [BEMIT Boilerplate](https://github.com/steffenpedersen/bemit-boilerplate), which could be a possible setup.
+The styling and therefore CSS wasn't my main focus of building this project.
+I have earlier made a [BEMIT Boilerplate](https://github.com/steffenpedersen/bemit-boilerplate), which could be a possible setup.

 I have used CSS Grid on the beers list.
 Here it would be possible to use CSS Flexbox to control the content.
 In [this article](https://dev.to/steffenpedersen/css-now-and-the-future-28n3) I have written about CSS Grid and CSS Flexbox.
 Mosts browsers support these properties, so we don't have to use `@supports` at-rule.

 ### Axios POST

 I wanted to `POST` a request to BreweryDB.
 I couldn't do that due to restrictions on their API.
+So, the obvious next step would be to be able to `POST` beers to a database.

 ```sh
 {